kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Riftbreakers Second Edition/Mummy Guardian.md

   - name: '5'
     desc: '**Dust Storm**: The Mummy Guardian unleashes a powerful gust of cursed sand.
 All creatures within the same Combat Zone must pass an Agility check or suffer D6+2 Necrotic damage.'
   - name: '6'
     desc: "**Guardian's Vengeance**: The Mummy Guardian channels the anger and power of the ancient kings it was tasked to protect, gaining a temporary boost in strength and speed.
-Until the end of its next turn, the mummy gains +20 to its attack checks and deals an additional D6 Necrotic damage with all its damaging actions."
+Until the end of its next turn, the mummy gains +20 to its attack checks and deals an additional D6 Necrotic damage with all its damaging numactions."

 ```